Cantilever Beam with 1D Elements

 Figure 4.11.
 Assign Properties – Add Cross-section

-In this step, we will guide you to create and define cross-section.
+In this step, we will guide you in creating and defining a cross-section.
 Then the process of applying it to the beam model.

-• In the Model ribbon on the left panel, right-click on Model Add Property Cross-Sections.
+• In the Model Tree on the left panel, right-click on Model Add Property Cross-Sections.
 The group of cross-sections will be created with one default item.
 You can add more Cross-sections in the group by right-clicking on the group → Add Property Crosssectiongroupitem or delete them by clicking on then pressing the Delete button.
-Each item has an ID number on the right, it starts from 1 with the default item.
-The ID number is used to assign the cross-section to the model.

 Figure 4.12.
 Creating CrossSectionGroup